PetalTech/Open-BLE_JG/README.md

 Next we need to add a bandpass filter.
 Add this filter to each incoming samples individually then append into buffer array for testing.

-Then we need to add peak detection code on this final filtered buffer!
+Then we need to port peak detection code from python to apply on this final filtered buffer.
+Then we have a working brow detection!